MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-2-c4150.md

 }
 ```

-To fix the issue, put the definition of `IncClass` in the same translation unit or file as the `delete`.
-If the class is declared in a header file, it can be included in the translation unit.
-If the class isn't declared in a header file, the `NoDestruct` definition may need to be moved into the same file as the `IncClass` definition.
+To fix the issue, put the definition of `IncClass` in the same file as the `delete`.
+If the class is declared in a header file, it can be added to the file using `#include`.
+If the class isn't declared in a header file, the `NoDestruct` function definition may need to be moved into the same file as the `IncClass` definition.

 ```cpp
 // compile with: /W2